AndieWill510/tinydoor/Options/071-fewer-fires-not-more-grit.md

 Recovery is not more grit.

-Recovery starts when the body gets less to survive.
+Recovery starts when the body gets less radiation exposure.

 ---